 One of the most interesting and unique facets of Fyvie Castle is what is considered one of the finest stone-wheel staircases in Scotland.
-Built by the First Earl of Dunfermline it is an impressive ten feet wide.
-If you look carefully you can see pits in the stairs where horses have been ridden up the stairs to the great hall.
+Built by the First Earl of Dunfermline, it is ten feet wide.
+If you look carefully, you can see pits in the stairs where horses have been ridden up the stairs to the great hall.

 The castle has an impressive portrait collection, including works by Raeburn, a Scottish artist who painted portraits of the rich, famous and important people of his day.
 He was knighted in 1822 when the King visited Edinburgh.

-Fyvie also boasts a gorgeous lake, and a flower and fruit and vegetable walled garden.
+Fyvie also boasts a gorgeous lake and a flower, fruit, and vegetable-walled garden.

 Guided tours are included with the ticket price (National Trust of Scotland) and occur every 45 minutes.

 As we were in Scotland for over a year, we bought memberships of Historic Scotland and the National Trust of Scotland for just over a year.
 Many of the castles in Scotland are under the care of one of these organisations.

 With membership, entry to the castles is free.

 If you are only in Scotland for a short period and plan to visit a few castles, the Historic Scotland Explorer Pass may be worth considering, which is valid for seven days and gives you free entry to all castles under their care.